M0NsTeRRR/PiDashboard/README.md

 [EDUCATIONAL PROJECT]
 1. Introduction

-    The goal of this project is to display the state of Leds and the temperature send by the client on the server (website).
+    The goal of this pedacogical project is to display some I/O (Led status and analog temperature) produce par Raspberry PI (type Raspberry PI 3B ) as client to a website server.
-    The client can be everything (Raspberry pi, Arduino etc...)
+    The client can be everykind of hardware module (Raspberry pi, Arduino etc...)

 2. Usage